kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Another use case for code splitting is to **conditionally load polyfill** for a Web API in a browser that doesn't support it, sparing others that do support it from paying the cost of the polyfill.

-For example, if `IntersectionObserver` isn't supported, we will polyfill it with the ['intersection-observer'](https://www.npmjs.com/package/intersection-observer) lib:
+For example, if `IntersectionObserver` isn't supported, we will polyfill it with the ['intersection-observer'](https://www.npmjs.com/package/intersection-observer) library:

 ```js
 // InfiniteScroll.jsx